 What else can I expect?

-We have a popular Astronomy Club as a co-curricular option.
-We have three optical telescopes and a camera designed for use with these telescopes, which was kindly donated to the department.
 We offer extension opportunities throughout, including super-curricular classes to the Fifth Year, Lower Sixth and Upper Sixth in preparation for the Physics Olympiads.
 We also enter a team for the Physics Olympics at Liverpool University each year which is most enjoyable.

 There is an annual extra-curricular trip to CERN in Geneva and, every three years, we offer a trip to visit the Kennedy Space Center in Orlando, Florida.